evbernardes/monospinner_simulator/README.md

 # Monospinner simulator
 Python implementation of a simulation of the drone described in the paper:

 - **Evandro Bernardes, Fréféric Boyer, and Stéphane Viollet.
-Modelling, control and simulation of a single rotor uav with swashplateless torque modulation** (Elsevier Aerospace Science and Technology, in revision)
+Modelling, control and simulation of a single rotor UAV with swashplateless torque modulation** (Elsevier Aerospace Science and Technology, in revision)

 ## Tested on Linux with:
 - `Python 3.8.10`
 - `numpy 1.21.6`
 - `quaternionic 1.0.5`
-- `blender 3.4.1`
+- `blender 3.4.1` (for visualization on Linux)

 ## How to run simulations